 Ok so I've given my reasons for loving Italy and what I'll miss but WHY am I leaving?!
 The thing is life has not been so easy and as romantic as people think when you say you live in Italy.
 It's not a living holiday and we've run into our fair share of problems.
 Here is a short list of the things that made life difficult.

-- When You Get A Job They Don’t Pay – Can you imagine working hard for the month, it gets to payday, you check your bank and you’ve not been paid?!
-This happened A LOT and unfortunately, it’s a common thing in Italy.
-Employer’s say they can’t afford to pay you and then don’t.
-I can’t even start to explain the stresses we had with this.
+- Having a Job doesn't Mean you Get Paid! - Can you imagine working hard for the month, it gets to payday, you check your bank and you've not been paid?!
+This happened A LOT and unfortunately, it's a common thing in Italy.
+Employer's say they can't afford to pay you and then don't.
+I can't even start to explain the stresses we had with this.

-- Self Employment Is A No Go – In the UK becoming self-employed it a fairly simple process and being so young and naive we just assumed it would be the same in Italy.
-When you work for yourself in Italy you are hit with high taxes, accountant fees that you can’t avoid and you’re pretty much left with nothing after all your hard work.
+- Self Employment Is A No Go - In the UK becoming self-employed it a fairly simple process and being so young (and not doing much research) we just assumed it would be the same in Italy.
+When you work for yourself in Italy you are hit with high taxes, accountant fees that you can't avoid and you're pretty much left with nothing after all your hard work.
+When I first started working doing English lessons I sent the information to my accountant who then told me I'd have to pay 110% my wage after taking off tax and fees.
+Yup, I would have to pay more than I earned (and it was very little), crazy right?!
 After talking to Italian friends they all said becoming self employed is a BAD IDEA (if only I knew before).

 - Customer Service Ain't Great - Try searching for a new apartment, opening a bank account, registering with a doctor....all these things take forever and I'm not joking.
 I know people that have had to wait 6 months just to open a bank account.
 Our experience searching for a new apartment to rent was awful, agencies don't reply to emails or answer the phone.
 It was stressful to say the least.